 I was a teacher for 14 years and left that position when we moved over three years ago.
-I now work off and on for our local school district as a tester and a substitute teacher.
+I now work off and on for our local school district as a tester and substitute teacher.
 We’ve both had professional jobs that have equated to money as well as financial and health benefits.

-I know it’s a lot easier to change your thinking towards money when you have had these advantages.
+I know it’s a lot easier to change your thinking toward money when you have these advantages.
 I also know a little bit about the flip side.
 Several years ago, my husband died suddenly and I could barely live on my beginning teacher salary.
 My position was cut several years in a row and each summer I didn’t know if I would have a job in the fall.
 Thankfully, it always worked out that I did get reinstated otherwise I would have lost health insurance and most likely my home.
 At the time, I literally counted every penny I earned and spent.
 This experience has not been forgotten and still impacts the way I view money.

 Keith and I have always lived within our means, as individuals before we met and together as a couple.
 We’ve always saved first, for emergencies or for things we’ve needed/wanted.
 We know that if we don’t have the extra money to spend, we don’t buy it.
 Stress about money can work the other way too.
-At times we can stress about needing to spend money, but not wanting to give up the security in having it saved.
+At times we can stress about needing to spend money, but not wanting to give up the security of having it saved.

 This is such a simple concept, but yet I don’t think most think this way.
 It took some time, but now this is our overall view of money.
 Does that mean we don’t buy stuff?
 No, but it does change what we choose to buy.
 Keith and I choose to buy things that allow us to DO stuff.
 We bought a motorhome, a jeep, new ski equipment, hiking gear, etc. because those items give us the opportunity to experience activities we’re interested in.
-We choose to buy fewer clothes, kitchen gadgets and other things that mainly serve to fill our house.
+We choose to buy fewer clothes, kitchen gadgets, and other things that mainly serve to fill our house.

 Since I make so little now and my income is mainly for my personal items, I tend to calculate by how much time it takes me to work to buy that item.
 When I realize I have to work a day to buy a shirt or a pair of shoes I tend to choose to have that day off and enjoy myself much more than a certain item… of course, there are times I actually need something.
-If you know me, you know many of my clothes have stains and/or holes 😉 However, rather than shopping, I would rather have time to myself!
+If you know me, you know many of my clothes have stains and/or holes. 😉 However, rather than shopping, I would rather have time to myself!
 Sometimes spending is a choice and you can choose not to spend.

 We try to find ways that money can work for us.
 For example, we switched credit card companies (we do put all purchases on a card for the reward points) and banks because the member perks were better.
 We’ve also bought a rental property that in the future will provide us with a steady revenue stream.
-We sell items we don’t use or when we replace with a newer model.
+We sell items we don’t use when we replace them with a newer model.
 Using coupons or websites can also save us money.
-Finding ways for other “income” or for savings no matter how small, adds up.
+Finding ways for other “income” or for savings no matter how small adds up.

 Have you had a life event or major change in thinking about money?
 Is there a specific tip you’d like to share on how you save money?
 Share with us in the comments below.